bitmark-inc/jobs/2020 Mar/Open Source Community Manager.md

 - Experience presenting at technology conferences, hackathons and blogging/writing technical articles
 - Previous experience in organizing such events
 - Comfortable with public speaking to a broad audience
+- Extravert personality, enjoy traveling and talking to different people.

 ## Benefits